Emily-Keymon/Health-Risk-Analysis/README.md

 ---
 # Health Risk Analysis
+The goal of this project was to use JavaScript to present a visualization of pre-selected census data from each state within a web page.
+Since the baseline data was provided in CSV format, D3 was used to import and process the data, as well as generate the required visualization.

+---
 ## Background

 Welcome to the newsroom!
 You've just accepted a data visualization position for a major metro paper.
 You're tasked with analyzing the current trends shaping people's lives, as well as creating charts, graphs, and interactive elements to help readers understand your findings.